symfony/symfony-docs/book/doctrine.rst

     The above example assumes that you've created and mapped a ``created`` property (not shown here).

-Now, right before the entity is first persisted, Doctrine will call this method and the ``created`` field will be set to the current date.
+Now, right before the entity is first persisted, Doctrine will automatically call this method and the ``created`` field will be set to the current date.

 This can be repeated for any of the other lifecycle events, which include: